movsim/traffic-simulation-de/README.md

 The initial canvas dimensions are overridden depending on the actual browser's viewport size by additional controls in _canvasresize.js_ implementing a responsive design.

+## Offline Usage

+Just download all the html files and the js/, figs/, css/, and info/ directories and load, e.g., index.html in your favourite browser.
+For convenience, you can also download offlineVersion.zip containing all the ressources

 ## Programm Files and Structure

 The javascript code uses pseudo objects in appropriately named files, particularly